VladyslavHnes/testTask/README.md

 ### **Overview**
-ELK is three independent products:
+ELK consists of three independent products:

 •	***Elasticsearch** is a distributed, JSON-based search and analytics engine, that allows us to  store the data and search.*